shaunkrd/SCSS-boilerplate/README.md

 # An SCSS Boilerplate #

-Use as a starting point for any Sass/SCSS project.
 Designed as a time-saver and to provide enough CSS for a good, basic layout including handling of Flexbox grids.
 It uses Compass, but after a few tweaks the code will work well without it.

-Some classes referenced in the CSS will be common in WordPress themes, and the CSS is designed to work particularly smoothly inside a WordPress theme.
+Optimised for and designed to work particularly smoothly inside a WordPress theme - some classes referenced in the CSS will be common in WP themes.

 ### Installation ###